SimonGideon/30-Days-0f-JavaScript/README.md

     console.log(greetings +" "+time);
    ````
    ##### f.
 String Methods and Properties
+   A method is function that is built into data types.
    * String slice( ):

         It takes two arguments; start and end.
 It takes both negative and positive values.